 As you slowly read this Gospel passage, allow its words to soak into your mind.
 You may want to light a candle to help you ponder the passage, reflect on the image above or on the words of Pope Francis below.
+You might want to imagine Jesus asking you personally "But who do you say I am"?

 - 1. What is this passage saying to you? - 2.
 What word(s), sentence or phrase in this Gospel passage most caught your attention; most touched your heart; most challenged you; most comforted you?
-Is there anything in this passage that you found uncomfortable? - 3.
-"Who do people say the Son of Man is'.
+Is there anything in this passage that you found uncomfortable or startling? - 3.
+'Who do people say the Son of Man is'.
 Who do people in your community think Jesus is?
 What is their opinion of Jesus?
-Do their differences in opinion enrich or hinder your faith and that of your community? - 4.
-'But you,' he said 'who do you say I am?'.
+Do their differences in opinion enrich or hinder your faith? - 4.
+'But who do you say that I am?'.
 Who is Jesus for you?
-How did you come to your opinion?
-What kind of mission does your opinion of Jesus imply for you? - 5.
-'You are Peter and on this rock I will build my Church.?'.
+How did you come to this belief? - 5.
+'For flesh and blood has not revealed this to you, but my Father who is in heaven.'
+Who are the people or what are the resources that brought you to faith in Jesus?
+How does God reveal himself to you? - 6.
+'You are Peter and on this rock I will build my Church?'
 Who do you think you are for Jesus?
 In what ways can you be a small stone in your community?
 In what ways can you help to build the Kingdom of Heaven?